-Canterbury students can choose to study one of four languages—Spanish, French, Mandarin, or Latin, progressing as far as the AP level.
-Multiple members of the language faculty are Native Speakers, including a Mandarin teacher and several Spanish teachers.
+Canterbury students can choose to study one of three languages—Spanish, French, or Latin, progressing as far as the AP level.
+Multiple members of the language faculty are Native Speakers, including several Spanish teachers.
 The department uses the TPRS (Teaching Proficiency through Reading and Storytelling) method to engage students in the language and encourage fluency and comprehension.
 Because our students are part of a global community, they not only learn the language but also study the culture.
 When possible, our students travel abroad to refine their skills through interactions with native speakers.
 For example, each year in the Spanish exchange program, a group of Canterbury students spend six weeks in Mallorca after their Spanish counterparts have spent several weeks at Canterbury.
 For more information on the language curriculums, see the Academic Guide.

 - Read Don Quixote in Spanish.

 - View the movie Jean de Florette in French and write a critique of the movie in French.